Personal Injury Law: Auto Accidents

-Truck driver fatigue also is a known crash risk.
-Drivers of large trucks are limited by federal hours-of-service regulations to how many hours they can drive.
-Surveys indicate that too many drivers violate the regulations and work longer than permitted.
+Truck-driver fatigue also is a known crash risk.
+Although drivers of large trucks have laws to limit how many hours they can drive, surveys show that too often they are ignored, and drivers work longer than allowed.

 BICYCLE ACCIDENTS & INJURIES

-Washington laws require bicyclists to follow the rules of the road; however, when a bicyclist is upon a sidewalk or in a crosswalk, other vehicles must treat the bicyclist as a pedestrian.
+The law requires those riding a bike to follow the rules of the road; although, when a rider is on a sidewalk or in a crosswalk, they must be treated like a pedestrian by other drivers.

 Traffic laws apply to persons riding bicycles and state:

 (1) Every person riding a bicycle upon a roadway shall be granted all of the rights and shall be subject to all of the duties applicable to the driver of a vehicle by this chapter, except as to special regulations in RCW 46.61.750 through 46.61.780 and except as to those provisions of this chapter which by their nature can have no application.

 (2) Every person riding a bicycle upon a sidewalk or crosswalk must be granted all of the rights and is subject to all of the duties applicable to a pedestrian by this chapter.